Are you interested in hiking, cross country skiing or snowshoeing?

 We ask all participants to adhere to the following Hit the Trails: Skrastins' Best Practices to ensure a safe and enjoyable outing.

 Hit the Trails: Skrastins’ Participant Best Practices

-Before heading out assess:
+Before heading out:

-• My hiking/snowshoeing/skiing ability.
+• Assess my hiking/snowshoeing/skiing ability.

-• Weather forecast, avalanche and trail conditions.
+• Check weather forecasts, avalanche and trail reports.

-At the trailhead parking lot:
+At the trailhead:

 • Meet my group and leader.

 • Re-assess if the group’s distance and pace is appropriate for me.

 • Follow my leader to our specific trailhead.
 Wait for everyone before heading off.